ray-project/ray/doc/source/rllib/rllib-offline.rst

 or in the ``ray_remote_args``.

 .. note:: Typically, increasing the number of CPUs is sufficient for performance tuning in the post-processing stage of your pipeline.
 GPUs are only needed in specialized cases, such as in customized pipelines.
 For example, RLlib’s :py:class:`~ray.rllib.algorithms.marwil.marwil.MARWIL` implementation uses the
     :py:class:`~ray.rllib.connectors.learner.general_advantage_estimation.GeneralAdvantageEstimation` connector in its :py:class:`~ray.rllib.connectors.connector_pipeline_v2.ConnectorPipelineV2` to apply `General Advantage Estimation <https://arxiv.org/abs/1506.02438>`_ on experience batches.
-In these calculations the value model of the algorithm's
+In these calculations, the value model of the algorithm's
     :py:class:`~ray.rllib.core.rl_module.RLModule` is applied, which you can accelerate by running on a GPU.

 As an example, to provide each of your ``4`` :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` in the **Post-Processing (PreLearner)** ``2`` cpus you could use the following syntax: